 Why are countries investigating the merger?

-Due to the scale of the deal, regulators around the world fear that this acquisition may hurt competition and give Microsoft — which already owns Xbox — too much power in the gaming market.
+Due to the scale of the deal, regulators around the world feared that this acquisition may hurt competition and give Microsoft — which already owns Xbox — too much power in the gaming market.

-Fears have centred around the potential effect on market share in the console gaming market.
-Microsoft could, regulators argue, make Activision Blizzard’s games (including the ultra-successful Call of Duty franchise) exclusive to its consoles, thereby hurting competition with rivals Sony and Nintendo.
+Fears centred around the potential effect on market share in the console gaming market.
+Microsoft could, regulators argued, make Activision Blizzard’s games (including the ultra-successful Call of Duty franchise) exclusive to its consoles, thereby hurting competition with rivals Sony and Nintendo.
 Other concerns have been around the potential impact on market share in the growing cloud gaming market.

 It is worth noting that the acquisition of Activision Blizzard is not the first big-money spending spree on gaming for the tech conglomerate, which already owns Xbox.
 Microsoft owns Minecraft, Halo developer 343 Industries, Obsidian Entertainment, Forza developer Playground Games, and Bethesda owner ZeniMax.
 Activision Blizzard would, however, be Microsoft’s largest purchase.

 The Microsoft-Activision Blizzard merger has now been approved in key markets around the world.
 As of October 13th, these include the UK, European Union, Ukraine, Saudi Arabia, Brazil, Serbia, Chile, Japan, South Africa, South Korea, New Zealand and China.

 The first countries to accept the merger were Serbia, Brazil, Saudi Arabia, and Chile in 2022, with other countries approving it in spring 2023 and beyond.